MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-potentially-unwanted-apps.md

 - [Group Policy](/windows/security/threat-protection/windows-defender-antivirus/detect-block-potentially-unwanted-apps-windows-defender-antivirus#use-group-policy-to-configure-pua-protection)
 - [PowerShell cmdlets](/windows/security/threat-protection/windows-defender-antivirus/detect-block-potentially-unwanted-apps-windows-defender-antivirus#use-powershell-cmdlets-to-configure-pua-protection)

-When Windows Defender detects a PUA file on an endpoint it quarantines the file and notifies the user ([unless notifications are disabled](/windows/security/threat-protection/windows-defender-antivirus/configure-notifications-windows-defender-antivirus)) in the same format as a normal threat detection (prefaced with "PUA:".)
+When Windows Defender detects a PUA file on an endpoint, it quarantines the file and notifies the user ([unless notifications are disabled](/windows/security/threat-protection/windows-defender-antivirus/configure-notifications-windows-defender-antivirus)) in the same format as a normal threat detection (prefaced with "PUA:".)
 Detected threats also appear in the [quarantine list in the Windows Security app](/windows/security/threat-protection/windows-defender-antivirus/windows-defender-security-center-antivirus#detection-history).

 ### PUA notifications and events